iesy-gmbh/meta-iesy-osm/README.md

 $ chmod a+x ~/bin/repo
 $ PATH=${PATH}:~/bin
 ```
-Create your Build Directory and download the BSP:
+Create your Project Directory and download the BSP:
 #### For iesy i.MX8M (all):
 ```
 $ mkdir imx-yocto-bsp